awsdocs/amazon-efs-user-guide/doc_source/API_CreateFileSystem.md

 Required: No

  ** [ThroughputMode](#API_CreateFileSystem_RequestSyntax) **   <a name="efs-CreateFileSystem-request-ThroughputMode"></a>
-The throughput mode for the file system to be created\.
-There are two throughput modes to choose from for your file system: `bursting` and `provisioned`\.
-If you set `ThroughputMode` to `provisioned`, you must also set a value for `ProvisionedThroughPutInMibps`\.
-You can decrease your file system's throughput in Provisioned Throughput mode or change between the throughput modes as long as it’s been more than 24 hours since the last decrease or throughput mode change\.
-For more, see [Specifying Throughput with Provisioned Mode](https://docs.aws.amazon.com/efs/latest/ug/performance.html#provisioned-throughput) in the *Amazon EFS User Guide\.*
+Specifies the throughput mode for the file system, either `bursting` or `provisioned`\.
+If you set `ThroughputMode` to `provisioned`, you must also set a value for `ProvisionedThroughputInMibps`\.
+After you create the file system, you can decrease your file system's throughput in Provisioned Throughput mode or change between the throughput modes, as long as it’s been more than 24 hours since the last decrease or throughput mode change\.
+For more information, see [Specifying throughput with provisioned mode](https://docs.aws.amazon.com/efs/latest/ug/performance.html#provisioned-throughput) in the *Amazon EFS User Guide*\.
+Default is `bursting`\.
 Type: String
 Valid Values:` bursting | provisioned`
 Required: No